shivu-py/Plug-n-Socket/README.md

 - Questions to be asked under this section

 ## ToDo:
-- write JWT logic
+- Add the Feed section GET method to load the recent posts
-- design and build Register/Login API's
+- Add the comment section both POST and GET method

 ## Done:
 - I have removed the "Thought" model as we discussed yesterday, we will first do the "Talks" part then we will see what else we can add